gdbooks/LegacyOpenGL/Chapter6/blend_practice.md

 * Set a specular color of white
 * Set the specular property of the front and back of the material to white
 * Set the mateiral specular exponent to 20
-* Enable color tracking for the ambient AND difuse components
+* Enable color tracking for the ambient AND diffuse components